bogdanstoic/sample-repo/readme.txt

 changes locally to this file (reademe.txt) and changes remotely to newfile.tx change to another file so see what happens in sourcetress hp-dev-spellingfix branch change

+Remote changes on the main branch to test merge